Skip to content

 Your responsibility is to make sure that everyone enjoys themselves in a safe manner.
 This implies that you have a social role as well as being the guide.

-Refer to the Leaders kit for prompts for the start of the activity (e.g. reminding people to stop at track junctions).
+Refer to the leaders prompt card (a laminated copy is available) for the start of the activity (e.g. reminding people to stop at track junctions).

 You need to collect and distribute the travel cost money.
 Lunchtime is a good time to do this.
-The travelling cost is calculated at 30c per kilometre per vehicle and dividing the total by the number of people in the vehicles including the driver.
+This travelling cost is calculated using a per km rate) published monthly in footprints) per vehicle and dividing the total by the number of people in the vehicles including the driver.
 Google Maps should be used to give the distance between start and finish.
 Calculate this distance in advance of the trip.

 After the activity

-• If there was an incident, complete an Incident report AS SOON AS POSSIBLE
+• If there was an incident, complete an Incident report AS SOON AS POSSIBLE.
+This must be completed following an unplanned event, significant modification, failure to complete, near miss, missing person, damage to property, theft fire etc

 In particular, feel gratified for leading an activity, and recognise that you will have broadened your range of skills, your knowledge of our area, and the number of people with whom you have something in common.
 You will also have promoted yourself into the ranks of the leaders of the club, and will henceforth feel a new sense of confidence.